XavierCorominas/EPICURUS_E_field_eeg_spatial_filtering/README.md

 **General Information**

-We introduce a spatial filtering approach where Electric-field simulations are used as spatial filtering boundaries for subject-individualized data curation.

-The method enables individualized source reconstruction of time series arising from the primarily targeted structures employing a customized minimum norm-type estimator.
+We introduce a spatial filtering approach in which electric field simulations from various non-invasive brain stimulation methods (e.g., transcranial magnetic stimulation (TMS), transcranial electrical stimulation (tES)) can be used as spatial filtering "boundaries" for subject-specific data processing.
+EPICURUS method enables individualized source reconstruction of time series originating from the primarily targeted brain regions by employing a customized minimum norm-type estimator, while minimizing signal leakage from distant non-directly stimulated sources.

-To validate the present procedure, sensor level analyses was compared to source filtered signals employing TMS evoked potentials.
-Results suggest that the spatial filtering procedure might be efficient enhancing local hidden neuronal dynamics and reducing components emerging from distant topographies.
+To validate the approach, a single pulse TMS-EEG experiment was conducted where single TMS pulses were delivered to the left motor cortex (M1).
+Sensor-level analyses were compared to source-filtered signals using TMS-evoked potentials (TEPs).
+Results suggest that the spatial filtering procedure effectively enhances local, previously hidden neuronal dynamics while reducing components arising from distant topographies.

 **Recommended pre-reading**